michalspano/jormungandr/docs/user-manual.md

 ### Running/Building the Game

 As mentioned previously, the game is built using `Gradle` and the configuration files are included in the source code.
-Within the `IDE`, the user can _run_ the game by clicking on the `Run` button (selecting `snake (default)` as the configuration; the `demo` sub-folder will be later explained in the subsequent chapter), or _build_ the game by clicking on the `Build` button (selecting `snake (default)` as the configuration).
+Within the `IDE`, the user can _run_ the game by clicking on the `Run` button (selecting `snake (default)` as the configuration; the `levels` sub-folder will be later explained in the subsequent chapter), or _build_ the game by clicking on the `Build` button (selecting `snake (default)` as the configuration).
 This will only turn to be successful if the user has a proper installation of `JDK` on their machine and the `JDK` is properly configured within the `IDE`.

 ## Game Interface